FinCEN is now interested in offshore crypto holdings, proposes new regulation By Cointelegraph - Up News Info

-The United States Financial Crimes Enforcement Network, or FinCEN, issued a brief note on Dec.
-31, announcing its intention to propose a change in the Bank Secrecy Act, regarding reporting of foreign financial accounts holding digital currency.
-Currently, digital assets are not covered by the Foreign Bank and Financial Accounts, or FBAR, regulations.
+The United States Financial Crimes Enforcement Network, or FinCEN, issued a brief note on Thursday announcing its intention to propose a change in the Bank Secrecy Act regarding reporting of foreign financial accounts holding digital currency.
+Currently, digital assets are not covered by the Foreign Bank and Financial Accounts regulations.

 Continue Reading on Coin Telegraph